Campus departments and student organizations frequently purchase merchandise that include university trademarks for promotions or events.

 - Send your desired artwork to a licensee or ask the licensee to assist in designing a look for you.
 The licensee will submit your design to the UT Systems’ Office of Trademark Licensing for approval and remit royalties to the university’s licensing agent should that be necessary.
 You do not need to worry about these steps.

-- If you cannot find a manufacturer who offers the product you want or if you need assistance, call the Office of Trademark Licensing at 512-475-7923 or visit www.utexas.edu/trademarks.
+- If you cannot find a manufacturer who offers the product you want or if you need assistance, call the Office of Trademark Licensing at 512-475-7923 or visit trademarks.utexas.edu.
 You may also contact University Communications and Marketing for assistance.